jairusbuncio/Jairus_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/2mdTbg3afOQ?si=Ub_4Ibfs9nyURTU-" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:
-- Technical details of what you've accomplished and how they contribute to the final goal
-- What has been surprising about the project so far
-- Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone

 **Description:**
 In my second milestone, I powered the rotation of my gyroscope with a DC Motor.
 I've done this by utilizing 2 gears at a 2:1 rate, motor driver, Arduino UNO microcontroller, and a battery pack with 5 AA batteries.
 I electrically connected them by hooking up the battery pack to the motor driver, which is connected to the motor and microcontroller, so that enough voltage is provided for the circuit.
 The motor driver gives enough current to the DC motor, so that it can spin the gear attached to it, which spins the gyroscope via a rod with a gear attached to it.
 The Arduino serves as like the brain of the system.
-After I created a program to control different speeds for the motor, I uploaded that code to the Arduino so that it can tell the motor driver how to spin the DC motor.
+After I created a program to control different speeds for the motor, I uploaded that code to the Arduino so that it can tell the motor driver how to spin the DC motor depending on what I input.

-**Challenges:**
-The first challenge
+The most surprising part of this project was having to learn more about different gear ratios and actually testing them.
+At first, my initial gear ratio didn't work and my DC motor would stall.
+After learning about the appropriate number of teeth and gear ratio for my situation, I was able to spin the gyroscope with little to no problems.

+**Challenges Overcame:**
+The main challenge that I have overcome since the last milestone is getting more comfortable and faster with CAD.
+Creating new sketches became a lot easier as I got more familiar with Onshape.
+Also, I got more familiar with my components and was able to identify what was wrong a lot quicker.

 **Next Steps:**
-I
+For my final milestone, I need to connect a bluietooth module to my microcontroller, allowing wireless control.
+Afterwards, I want to create an interface which will make it cleaner to look at and easier to control my motor.

 # First Milestone